KennethJAllen/ygo-small-world/README.md

 # ygo-small-world

+A brige visualizer and recommender for the *Yu-Gi-Oh* card *Small World *.

+## Summary

 [Small World](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=16555&request_locale=en) is a *Yu-Gi-Oh!* card which is notorious for being difficult to understand.
-The idea is that you reveal a card from your hand, reveal a card from your deck with exactly one property in common with the first, then reveal a third card also with exactly one property in common with the second, and add that third card to your hand.
+The idea is that you reveal a card from your hand, reveal a card from your deck with exactly one property in common with your original card, then reveal a third card also with exactly one property in common with the second card, and add that third card to your hand.

 In theory, Small World can search any monster from your deck and add it to your hand.
-However, it may not be possible to bridge a card in your hand to one that you want to search.
-The first card you reveal in your deck is referred to as the *bridge* which connects the card you reveal in your hand and the one you add to your hand.
+However, it may not be possible to bridge a card in your hand to the card that you want to search.
+The first card you reveal in your deck is referred to as the *bridge* which connects the card you reveal in your hand and the card you add to your hand.

-If you use Small World, it is generally desirable to include one or more dedicated bridges that connects many cards in your deck so you have plenty of options for what to search.
+If you use Small World, it is generally desirable to include one or more dedicated bridges that connects many cards in your deck so you have plenty of options for what to search starting from any card.
 However, such cards are difficult to find due to the many ways that cards can be considered connected.
 Because of the difficulty in optimizing a deck for Small World, there is a high barrier of entry to use the card.

 The purpose of this repository is to assist in finding the best Small World bridges for any deck, as well as to visualize the connections between cards.